Free Diapers & Baby Swag: 21 Out of This World Ways to Score

 Free Diapers & Free Baby Swag: 21 Stellar Tips.
 (You'll be over the moon for #17!)

-It’s an understatement to say that babies are expensive.
+It's an understatement to say that babies are expensive.
 From feedings to clothing to diapers, they can cost new parents an arm and a leg.
-Luckily, there are quite a few freebies out there that savvy, frugal parents can get to help lessen the financial pinch.
+Luckily, there are many ways to score free diapers and other baby swag.
+Savvy, frugal parents can find freebies to lessen the financial pinch.